 Oil and gas extraction is one of Canada's most important, and controversial, industries.
-In 2010 it represented 4.8 per cent of nominal GDP, up from 3.0 per cent in 2000, and it accounted for 20 per cent of nominal GDP growth between those two years.
-As Canada enjoyed a large and increasing trade surplus in hydrocarbons, the rising price of petrol contributed to improved terms of trade, and during this decade real Gross Domestic Income (GDI) grew 0.6 percentage points per year faster than real Gross Domestic Product (GDP, 3.0 per cent versus 2.3 per cent).
+In 2010, it represented 4.8 per cent of nominal GDP, up from 3.0 per cent in 2000, and it accounted for 20 per cent of nominal GDP growth between those two years.
+As Canada enjoyed a large and increasing trade surplus in hydrocarbons, the rising price of petroleum contributed to improved terms of trade, and during 2000-2012 real gross domestic income (GDI) grew 0.4 percentage points per year faster than real GDP (2.3 per cent versus 1.9 per cent).

-But labour productivity growth in the oil and gas sector has been dismal since 2000, as real output, measured by GDP of the industry, has remained flat while employment has surged.
-Real output per hour worked in oil and gas extraction fell 6.4 per cent per year between 2000 and 2012.
+But labour productivity growth in the oil and gas sector has been dismal since 2000, as real output - measured by the value added of the industry - has remained weak while employment has surged.
+Real labour productivity in oil and gas extraction fell 6.4 per cent per year between 2000 and 2012.
 Yet, paradoxically, despite this performance, the sector did not make a negative contribution to aggregate labour productivity growth.

-The oil and gas sector is particularly important for two provinces, Alberta and Newfoundland and Labrador, yet the overall productivity performance of these provinces has been drastically different.
-Over the 2000-2012 period, Newfoundland and Labrador enjoyed the most rapid productivity growth in Canada (Grand'Maison and Sharpe, 2013), while Alberta experienced the worst (Sharpe, 2012).
-In both provinces, oil and gas extraction played a key role in the province's productivity performance - positive in the case of Newfoundland and Labrador, and negative in the case of Alberta.
+The oil and gas sector is particularly important for two provinces - Alberta and Newfoundland and Labrador - yet the overall productivity performance of these provinces has been drastically different.
+Over the 2000-2012 period, Newfoundland and Labrador enjoyed the most rapid productivity growth in Canada (Grand'Maison and Sharpe, 2013), while Alberta experienced the worst.
+Oil and gas extraction played a key role in the productivity performance of both provinces - positive in the case of Newfoundland and Labrador, and negative in the case of Alberta.

-The objective of this study is to increase our understanding of the impact of developments in the oil and gas extraction industry on labour productivity growth in Canada since 2000.
+The objective of this study is to increase our understanding of the impact of developments in the oil and gas sector on labour productivity growth in Canada since 2000.
 The report will shed light on both the paradoxical lack of a negative contribution of the oil and gas sector to aggregate labour productivity growth and the divergent productivity growth paths in Alberta and Newfoundland and Labrador.
 It will also explore a variety of channels through which the oil boom affected productivity.